-During the stakeholder consultation following the publication of the Feasibility Study, the four groups of stakeholders were specifically targeted: (a) manufacturers of finished tobacco products, (b) wholesalers and distributors of finished tobacco products, (c) providers of solutions for operating traceability and security features systems, and (d) governmental and non-governmental organisations active in the area of tobacco control and fight against illicit trade.
+During the stakeholder consultation following the publication of the Feasibility Study, the four groups of stakeholders were specifically targeted: (a) manufacturers of finished tobacco products. (b) wholesalers and stakeholders were specifically targeted: (a) manufacturers of finished tobacco products, (b) wholesalers and distributors of finished tobacco products, (c) providers of solutions for operating traceability and security features systems, and (d) governmental and non-governmental organisations active in the area of tobacco control and fight against illicit trade.
 However, as to the governmental organisations, in the present project, their input is expected to be provided by the experts designated by Member States (see also Specific Task 3).